Frequently Asked Questions.

 Is it good in pregnancy?
 Does it cause constipation?
 Does it bring up iron levels quickly?

 Active Iron is clinically proven to increase iron levels by 94% within 6 weeks and is 6X less likely to cause GI side effects such as constipation compared to other iron supplements.
 Typically we see 9/10 people experience no side effects with Active Iron.
 We have a pregnancy range specially formulated for pregnancy.
-These products are Active Iron Pregnancy and Active Iron Pregnancy Plus.
-Available at https://shop.activeiron.com/ or pharmacies nationwide.
+Active Iron Pregnancy Plus.
+Available to buy in our online store or pharmacies nationwide.

 Any constipation with it?
 Is there as much iron in it as galfer?